Introduction to Sublimation Printing

 Sublimation printing is a popular and innovative method for producing high-quality prints.
 The process involves using heat to transfer dye onto various materials, such as cloth and plastic.
 This article has introduced the advantages and limitations.

-At the same time, there are some limitations associated with sublimation– namely that it requires specialized equipment and supplies, which can be costly upfront.
+At the same time, sublimation has some limitations– namely that it requires specialized equipment and supplies, which can be costly upfront.

 For more reading about Subli Genius Print, or more about Buyers Guide.

-Q. What is the difference between Direct to Garment printing and Sublimation Printing?
-A. Direct-to-garment printing uses ink sprayed onto the fabric in liquid form.
+Q. What is the difference between direct-to-garment printing and Sublimation Printing?
+A. Direct-to-garment printing uses liquid ink sprayed onto the fabric.
 The ink is then cured with heat and pressure.
 The result is a soft hand that feels like the garment was printed in a factory.
 Sublimation printing uses an ink transfer process, bonding the ink to the fabric.

-Q. What is the difference between Direct to Garment printing and Silk Screening?
-A. Direct-to-garment printing uses ink sprayed onto the fabric in liquid form.
+Q. What is the difference between direct-to-garment printing and Silk Screening?
+A. Direct-to-garment printing uses liquid ink sprayed onto the fabric.
 The ink is then cured with heat and pressure.
 The result is a soft hand that feels like the garment was printed in a factory.
 Direct-to-garment printing is also called DTG or DIGI.
 Silk Screening uses ink mixed with water, then applied through a mesh screen.
 The ink then diffuses into the weave of the fabric.

 Q: What is another name for sublimation printing?
 A: Dye-sublimation printing is another name.